PiggyMouth/MPC-CBF_for_ADS/README.md

 The source codes for the work "Robust Safe Control for Automated Driving Systems With Perception Uncertainties" by Yan Feng Yu are listed here.

+Simulation results are shown in the folder `sim_output`.

 ## Carla

 The simulation is performed using [Carla simulator](https://github.com/carla-simulator/carla) version 0.9.12.